anton-bregolas/ProjectDenisToolkit/README.md

 ========================================================================================
 #ProjectDenis Toolkit is a set of simple tools for building and updating the database for the project in tribute to the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).

+[v.2.9]

++ Click on Search item highlights keyword in target popover card.
++ Main page navigation hover button with popover menu added.
++ Color theme The Paps of Anu added and fine-tuned.
++ Data status checks simplified with doDataCheckup function.
++ Reference popover with additional links finished and styled.
++ Reference lists split into two tables to fix accessibility bug.

+[v.2.8]

++ Reference list sections added using modal dialogs.
++ The Star Above The Garter color theme reworked with gradient background.
++ Color theme variations split to separate override css.
++ User color theme is now saved and retrieved from localStorage.
++ Search matches results regardless of diacritics.

+[v.2.7]

++ App Main Page split into three sections: Search (Search section), Explore (Generator section) and Discover (Reference section).
++ Toolkit or Demo mode is now fully pre-set in the App via a variable.
++ Search section checks simplified to avoid edge cases.
++ Smarter search results: matches are now explicitly grouped in the search output, relevant object sections are made more obvious.
++ Tune DB updated to version 2024-07-11 (major updates in Tracks and Tunes).

 [v.2.6]

 + Multi-word Search Engine with stop list.